arcxp/datadog-service-catalog-metadata-provider/README.md

 With the Service Catalog registration API, you can supply the Service Catalog with all of the support information you might want:

 - The name of the service
+- The name of the application to which the service belongs
 - The team which supports and maintains the service
 - The email address of the team
 - The URL of the service's documentation, which has a special subtype for runbooks (we _all_ need more runbooks)